diahua/website/README.md

 Texture mapping is implemented for spheres, cubes, and meshes.

 ![Image](simple_texture.png)
-*Textured spheres and cubes*

 ![Image](spot_textured.png)
-*Textured mesh*

 ### Depth of Field
 A focal length and aperture can be specified to produce a depth of field effect.

 ![Image](nonhier_dof_700_20_32.png)
-*Depth of field with a focal length of 700 and aperture of 20, using 32 rays*

 ### Reflection
 Reflection is implemented for reflective objects, recursively casting a secondary ray in the direction of reflection.